Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

-The camera can be accessed from anywhere, and with two-way audio, you can talk to whomever might be around the cam (good or bad).
+The camera can be accessed from anywhere, and with two-way audio, you can talk to whoever might be around the cam (good or bad).

 Long Battery Life With Solar Charging Option

-In addition you can buy a solar charger and use in concurrently with the Vacos cam.
-Obviously this would be excellent for outdoor monitoring, and it completely takes away the nuisance of having to charge your device.
+In addition, you can buy a solar charger and use it concurrently with the Vacos cam.
+Obviously, this would be excellent for outdoor monitoring, and it completely takes away the nuisance of having to charge your device.
 You just set it up, turn it on, and never worry about it again.

 Wide Field of View & Local/Cloud Storage